zbartab/PaperPump/PaperPump_Appendix.md

 ![!FIGURE(A5) The relationship between the average group productivity and average number of papers for random groups and !TCGs for the MTMT (left) and the dblp (right) dataset.
 The lines are fitted by linear models.
 Note, the lines for the random groups have slopes of 1, while the slopes of lines for the !TCGs are less than 2.](paperfigs/paper_sharing-relations.!EXT)

 Consider a group of _a_ authors, where author _i_ produces _p_~i~ papers alone.
-Author can share _s_~i~ of her papers with others in the group.
+An author can share _s_~i~ of her papers with others in the group.
 Under these conditions the group's productivity is given as

 $$
 \sum_{i=1}^{a} p_i,